hofstadter-io/hof/docs/content/getting-started/modules.md

 ---
 title: "Modules"
-description: "Dependency management for CUE and code generators"
+description: "Dependency management for CUE and code generators."
-brief: "Dependency management for CUE and code generators"
+brief: "Dependency management for CUE and code generators."

 weight: 20
 ---